Tadekola/theta_guard/README.md

 - Not financial advice
 - No guarantee of profits
-- Paper trading mode recommended
+- Options trading involves significant risk
-- Always understand the risks of options trading
+- Use paper trading and small size when testing

+---

 ## License

-MIT License - See LICENSE file for details.
+MIT License — see the [LICENSE](LICENSE) file for details.